Rice flour, also known as rice powder, and not to be mistaken with rice starch is a versatile ingredient made out of ground raw rice.

 There is more than one type of rice flour that you will come across for use in the kitchen.
 There are three distinct types, white rice flour, brown rice flour, and glutinous or “sweet” rice flour.

-It has many uses across the continent.
+It has many uses across the Asian continent.
 In Japan, rice flour is used to make mochi, in Korea, people use rice flour to make gochujang chili paste, and in India, people use rice flour to make roti and dosas.
 More recently, rice flour has crossed over into the Western world where it is a common substitute in gluten-free baking or as a thickener in soups and stews.

 However, rice flour is still not a very common ingredient and you may not have success finding it in the grocery store.
 You can still make gluten-free goods and traditional recipes with these substitutes.